Fourier algebras of parabolic subgroups: Introduction

 In 1916, Menchoff \cite{menchoff} proved the existence of a singular probability measure $\mu$ on the circle such that its Fourier-Stieltjes transform $\hat\mu$ satisfies $\hat\mu(n) \to 0$ as $|n|\to\infty$.
-In other words, $\hat\mu \in B(\Z) \cap C_0(\Z)$, but $\hat\mu\notin A(\Z)$, and thus the answer to Question~\ref{q1} is negative when $G$ is the group $\Z$ of integers.
+In other words, $\hat\mu \in B(\Z) \cap C_0(\Z)$, but $\hat\mu\notin A(\Z)$, and thus the answer to Question~\ref{q1} is negative when $G$ is the group of integers $\Z$.
 In 1966, Hewitt and Zuckerman \cite{MR0193435} proved that for any abelian locally compact group $G$ the answer to Question~\ref{q1} is always negative, unless $G$ is compact.
-In 1983 it was shown that for any discrete group $G$ one has $A(G) \neq B(G) \cap C_0(G)$, unless $G$ is finite (see \cite[p.~190]{MR690194} and \cite{MR552704}).
+In 1983, Taylor showed that for any countable, discrete group $G$ one has $A(G) \neq B(G) \cap C_0(G)$, unless $G$ is finite (see \cite[p.~190]{MR690194} and \cite{MR552704}).
+In fact, Taylor proved that non-compact, second countable IN-groups $G$ never satisfy \eqref{eq:q1}.

+It is proved in \cite{MR0493175},\cite{MR552704} that if \eqref{eq:q1} holds for some second countable, locally compact group $G$, then the regular representation of $G$ is completely reducible, i.e., a direct sum of irreducible representations.
+For a while, this was thought to be a characterization of groups satisfying \eqref{eq:q1}, but this was shown not to be the case (see \cite{MR509261}).

-The first non-compact example of a group satisfying \eqref{eq:q1} was given by Khalil in \cite{MR0350330} and is the (non-unimodular) $ax+b$ group consisting of affine transformations $x\mapsto ax + b$ of the real line, where $a> 0$ and $b\in\R$.
+The first non-compact example of a group $G$ satisfying \eqref{eq:q1} was given by Khalil in \cite{MR0350330}, namely the (non-unimodular) $ax+b$ group consisting of affine transformations $x\mapsto ax + b$ of the real line, where $a> 0$ and $b\in\R$.
 We remark that the $ax+b$ group is isomorphic to the minimal parabolic subgroup in the simple Lie group $\PSL_2(\R)$ of real rank one.

-It is proved in \cite{MR0493175},\cite{MR552704} that if \eqref{eq:q1} holds for some second countable, locally compact group $G$, then the regular representation of $G$ is completely reducible, i.e., a direct sum of irreducible representations.
-For a while, this was thought to be a characterization of groups satisfying \eqref{eq:q1}, but this was shown not to be the case (see \cite{MR509261} or \cite{MR0486289}).
-However, it follows from the fact that second countable, locally compact groups satisfying \eqref{eq:q1} have completely reducible regular representations combined with \cite[Theorem~3.1]{MR1637396} that \eqref{eq:q1} fails for second countable, locally compact IN-groups, unless they are compact.
-Recall that an IN-group is a group which has a compact neighborhood of the identity which is invariant under all inner automorphisms.
-In particular, abelian, discrete and compact groups are all IN-groups.